johnno1962/StringIndex/README.md

-This package defines addition, and subtraction operators for the `String.Index` type returning a temporary enum which conveys the offset and index to subscript operators on `StringProtocol` which iadvances by the offset lazilly (when it knows the String being indexed).
+This package defines addition, and subtraction operators for the `String.Index` type returning a temporary enum which conveys the offset and index to subscript operators on `StringProtocol` which advances by the offset lazilly (when it knows the String being indexed).
 The result of this is you can now get the same result by typing:

 ```